-Naturally, given the nature of Chile's capitalization system it is not possible to know exactly how future pensions will compare with those currently being paid.
+Naturally, given the nature of Chile's capitalization system, it is not possible to know exactly how future pensions will compare with those currently being paid.
 One can expect, however, two forces that will operate in opposite directions in the future.
 On the one hand, a lower rate of return on the funds will reduce pension payments.
-On the other hand, if the steady state rate of return is higher than 4% -- the return of the recognition bond, which represented a large percentage of the current retirees fund -- we could expect a positive effect on pensions paid in the future.
+On the other hand, if the steady-state rate of return is higher than 4 percent-the return of the recognition bond, which represented a large percentage of the current retirees' fund-we could expect a positive effect on pensions paid in the future.

 The actual rate of replacement has differed slightly between annuities and programmed withdrawals.
-Baeza and Burger (1995) found out that for early retirement the annuities scheme resulted in a replacement rate of 78%, while programmed withdrawal resulted in a replacement rate of 83%.
-For standard old age pensions, however, annuities yielded a replacement rate of 74 percent, while programmed withdrawal resulted in a replacement rate of 83%.
+Baeza Valdés and Burger Torres (1995) found out that, for early retirement, the annuities scheme resulted in a replacement rate of 78 percent, while programmed withdrawal resulted in a replacement rate of 83 percent.
+For standard old age pensions, however, annuities yielded a replacement rate of 74 percent, while programmed withdrawal resulted in a replacement rate of 83 percent.

 An important (indirect) effect of the reform is that it has encouraged the development of an active annuities market.
-Largely as a result of the pension reform, insurance companies assets as percentage of GDP have increased by more than four times between 1985 and 1995.
-Annuities, however, are currently very expensive, costing almost 4% of the value of the contract.
-This aspect of the system has generated important criticisms, including calls for allowing for group purchases of annuities and for a greater regulation of the industry, as a way of reducing their cost.
+Largely as a result of the pension reform, insurance companies' assets as a percentage of GDP have increased by more than four times between 1985 and 1995.
+Annuities, however, are currently very expensive, costing almost 4 percent of the value of the contract.
+This aspect of the system has generated important criticisms, including calls that, as a way of reducing cost, group purchases of annuities and greater regulation of the industry be allowed.

-VI.
-Transitional Issues
+1.5 Transitional Issues

-Dealing with the transition is one of the key policy questions in designing a pension reform program that replaces a pay-as-you go system with a capitalization one.
-The transition poses three basic problems:

-- determining the transfer rule for workers.
+Dealing with the transition is one of the key policy questions in designing a pension reform program that replaces a pay-as-you-go system with a capitalization one.
+The transition poses three basic problems: (a) The first problem is determining the transfer rule for workers.
 Which workers will join the new system, and which ones will stay with the old one?
-Will workers have choice? - devising a method for crediting funds to those workers that transfer to the new system, but have already made contributions to the old system. - financing pension payments to old-system retirees.
-Once contributions from active workers are pulled out of the old system and channeled to the individual capitalization accounts the old system becomes completely unfunded.
+Will workers have a choice? (b) The second is devising a method for crediting funds to those workers who transfer to the new system but who have already made contributions to the old system. (c) The third is financing pension payments to old-system retirees.
+Once contributions from active workers are pulled out of the old system and channeled to the individual capitalization accounts, the old system becomes completely unfunded.

-The new Chilean pension law established (Title XV, article 1) that workers that joined the labor force before December 31st, 1982 had five years to decide whether to join the new system.
-Those joining the labor force after that date could not participate in the old system, and had to become affiliated with an AFP of their choice.
-Since those that joined an AFP experienced an immediate increase in net take-home pay of 11%, the number of people transferring to the new regime was very high.
-By the end of 1982 more than a million workers, representing 36% of total employment, had already transferred to the new system.
+The new Chilean pension law (title 15, article 1) established that workers who joined the labor force before 31 December 1982 had five years to decide whether to join the new system.
+Those joining the labor force after that date could not participate in the old system and had to become affiliated with an

+AFP of their choice.
+Since those who joined an AFP experienced an immediate increase in net take-home pay of 11 percent, the number of people transferring to the new regime was very high.
+By the end of 1982, more than a million workers, representing 36 percent of total employment, had already transferred to the new system.

 The government dealt with past contributions of transferees by issuing bonds that were deposited in their individual AFP accounts.
-The rationale for this was to "recognize" past contributions -- therefore the bonds became known as recognition bonds --, and to provide the bases for the new retirement fund.
-These bonds yielded a 4% return in real terms, significantly below the ex post market return and, until 1995 could not be traded in the secondary market.
+The rationale for this was to "recognize" past contributions-the bonds therefore became known as recognition bonds-and to provide the basis for the new retirement fund.
+These bonds yielded a 4 percent return in real terms, significantly below the ex post market return, and, until 1995, could not be traded in the secondary market.